-Other possible foot-healthy fashion footwear options include the Vibram FiveFingers VI-B for women and the Lems Boulder Boot in Leather Raven and Leather Russet for men and women.
+Other possible foot-healthy fashion footwear options include the Lems Mariner for men and women and the Lems Boulder Boot in Leather Raven and Leather Russet for men and women.
 More about these models here:

-The Vibram FiveFingers VI-B is a splayed-toe ballet flat designed for the elegant minimalist and women on the go.
-With a 3.5 mm rubber outsole and 2 mm EVA liner, this simple, adorable, and comfortable shoe offers the perfect blend of barefoot feel and sole protection.
-Featherlight, breathable, and slim-fitting, the easy on, easy off VI-B is a refined choice for those who want to look stylish while building strong, healthy feet.
+The Lems Mariner is a flat, wide, and flexible boat shoe designed for light activity and warm weather use.
+With a 9 mm injection rubber outsole and barefoot-friendly design, this simple and adorable shoe offers a good mix of ground feel and sole protection.
+Lightweight, attractive, and comfortable, the easy on, easy off Mariner is a refined choice for those who want to look stylish while building strong, healthy feet.

 Lems Boulder Boot in Leather Raven (for Men & Women)

-The Lems Boulder Boot in Leather Raven is a unisex boot that can be worn in many different ways.
-It possesses an upper that's made of durable 1.8 mm full-grain leather to help improve foot comfort, and it sports a generous toe box that's fully compatible with Correct Toes, which allows you to experience the foot health benefits that come with natural toe splay.
-This barely-there boot contains no heel counter, toe counter, or shank, and it packs away easily, preserving space in your travel bag or luggage.
+The Lems Boulder Boot in Leather Raven is a unisex boot that you can wear in many different ways.
+It possesses an upper that's made of durable 1.8 mm full-grain leather to help improve foot comfort, and it sports a generous toe box that's compatible with Correct Toes, which allows you to experience the foot health benefits that come with natural toe splay.
+This lightweight, barely-there boot contains no heel counter, toe counter, or shank, and it packs away easily, preserving space in your travel bag or luggage.

 SHOP MEN'S SHOP WOMEN'S